gyorokpeter/puzzle_solutions/aoc/2021/day11.md

 ```
 Then we rotate this new flash matrix in 3*3 direcions: by -1, 1 and 0 both horizontally and
 vertically.
 The order is important because rotating by 0 in both directions just leaves the matrix
-alone, so putting the 0 last allows easily dropping it.
+alone, so putting the 0 last allows it to be easily dropped.

 The expression needs precise usage of iterators to fall into place:
 ```q
     -1 1 0 rotate/:\:nfl
 ```
 This rotates every row.
 The `/:` after rotate is necessary because we descend into the matrix as
 opposed to rotating the matrix itself (which would rotate the columns).
-The `\:` is necessary because
+The `\:` is necessary
-we are rotating by 3 different amounts.
-The order `\:/:` is important as the opposite order would
+because we are rotating by 3 different amounts.
+The order `\:/:` is important as the opposite order
-put the items in the wrong order in the result.
+would put the items in the wrong order in the result.
 ```q
     -1 1 0 rotate\:/:-1 1 0 rotate/:\:nfl
 ```